-Striving to ensure adequate selection of the Supervisory Board members, the Bank introduces this Policy on Suitability Assessment of Supervisory Board Members in Santander Bank Polska S.A. based on the Joint Guidelines of the European Securities and Markets Authority and the European Banking Authority no. EBA/GL/2017/12, Guidelines of the European Banking Authority EBA/GL/2017/11 and the applicable provisions of law, in particular the Banking Act and the Commercial Companies Code.
+Striving to ensure adequate selection of the Supervisory Board members, the Bank introduces this Policy on Suitability Assessment of Supervisory Board Members in Santander Bank Polska S.A. based on the Joint Guidelines of the European Securities and Markets Authority and the European Banking Authority no. EBA/GL/2021/06, Guidelines of the European Banking Authority EBA/GL/2017/11 on internal management and the applicable provisions of law, in particular the Banking Act and the Commercial Companies Code, Recommendation Z issued by the Polish Financial Supervision Authority (the KNF) on internal governance in banks and the "Methodology for assessing the suitability of members of the governing bodies of the entities supervised by the Polish Financial Supervision Authority."